-With the exception of Mr. Cooper as described above, in the 2021 fiscal year we had employment arrangements with all of our NEOs, the key terms of which are described below under "Summary of NEO Employment Arrangements."
+With the exception of Mr. Cooper as described above, in fiscal year 2022, we had employment arrangements with all of our NEOs, the key terms of which are described below under "Summary of NEO Employment Arrangements."
 We believe that having employment arrangements with certain of our executives can be beneficial to us because it provides retentive value, requires them to comply with key restrictive covenants, and may give us some competitive advantage in the recruiting process over a company that does not offer employment arrangements.
 Our employment arrangements set forth the terms and conditions of employment and establish the components of an executive's compensation, which generally include the following:

-- Base salary: - Participation in the free cash flow bonus pool of the Pre-IPO Plan or a discretionary or target annual cash bonus: - Severance payable upon a qualifying termination of employment; and - Benefits, including participation in a defined contribution plan and health, life insurance and disability insurance plans.
+- Base salary; - Participation in the free cash flow bonus pool of the Pre-IPO Plan or a discretionary or target annual cash bonus; - Severance payable upon a qualifying termination of employment; and - Benefits, including participation in a defined contribution plan and health, life insurance and disability insurance plans.

-Mr. Levin's employment agreement also provides for a target annual grant of long-term incentive awards, pursuant to an amendment entered into on October 21, 2020, during fiscal year 2021.
-Mr. Cooper was not party to an employment agreement during fiscal year 2021, however, we updated his employment terms during fiscal year 2021, as further described below under "Summary of NEO Employment Arrangements."
+Mr. Levin's employment agreement also provides for a target annual grant of long-term incentive awards.
+Mr. Cooper was not party to an employment agreement during fiscal year 2022.
+Following fiscal year 2022, the Company entered into a separation and consulting agreement with Mr. Cooper on January 17, 2023.
+The terms of Mr. Cooper's employment are summarized below under "Summary of NEO Employment Arrangements."